-Miami-Dade County Public Schools (M-DCPS) will begin accepting proposals from middle and senior high school students for real-life application concepts starting on Monday, November 18, 2019.
+Miami-Dade County Public Schools (M-DCPS) will begin accepting proposals from middle and senior high school students for real-life application concepts starting on Friday, November 1 through Monday, November 18, 2019.

-The “Dadeschools Coding Challenge” has been developed by Information
+The “Dadeschools Coding Challenge” is sponsored by Information

-Technology Services for middle and senior high school students to design, create,
+Technology Services and requires middle and senior high school students to design, create,

 pilot and manage a real-life application (app) that will allow their peers to